dentarg/auth0-blog/_posts/2018-04-18-slash-webtasks-migrating-to-node-8.markdown

 ## Migration Deadline

 On April 30th, Node 4 will officially reach it's end of life.
-On that date all remaining Slash Webtasks executing in the Node 4 environment will be automaticlly migrated.
+On that date, all remaining Slash Webtasks executing in the Node 4 environment will be automatically migrated.
 There is a chance this will cause your tasks to fail.
 Please migrate and test your tasks before this date.

 ## What About Webtask.io